psi4/psi4/doc/sphinxman/source/sapt.rst

    this, a discrepency between these values was possible when one of the monomers was (exclusively) a charged alkali metal.

+.. _`sec:saptfitA`:

+.. caution:: May 2022 c. v1.6, the default for |sapt__df_basis_elst|
+   changed from the value of |sapt__df_basis_sapt| (which itself defaults to the RI of the orbital basis) to the JKFIT of the orbital basis.
+This affects SAPT0 and sSAPT0 computed with the :ref:`SAPT module<sec:sapt>` (the default code for ``energy("sapt0")`` that can also compute higher-order SAPT).
+Electostatics, exchange, and induction terms for SAPT0 and sSAPT0 accessed through ``energy("sapt0")`` or ``energy("ssapt0")`` change; the dispersion term does not change.
+The SAPT0 and sSAPT0 terms accessed as subsidiary calculations of higher-order SAPT do not change; that is, the :ref:`SAPT module<sec:sapt>` breaks the consistency of its SAPT0 results.
+The reasoning and reward behind this change is that the JKFIT basis better describes the physics (see :ref:`fitting changes <sec:saptfitB>` ) and the default SAPT0 results from the :ref:`SAPT module<sec:sapt>` are now consistent with those from the :ref:`FISAPT module<sec:fisapt>` and the sapt(dft) module.
+See :srcsample:`sapt-compare` for an example.
+   To reproduce former behavior, set |sapt__df_basis_elst| to the orbital basis set's RI auxiliary basis.

 Symmetry-adapted perturbation theory (SAPT) provides a means of directly computing the noncovalent interaction between two molecules, that is, the interaction energy is determined without computing the total energy of the